QUICKguils/BEMT.jl/README.md

 ### Use the code interactively

-If some project files need to be repeatedly executed, it is advised to keep a julia session open and run them in the julia REPL.
+If some project files need to be repeatedly executed, it is advised to keep a Julia session open and run them in the Julia REPL.
 ```
 # Enter the Julia REPL, inside the right project environment (`run/` directory)
 julia --project